Dyalog/ride/docs/protocol.md

 ```
 Tell RIDE to switch a window between debugger and editor modes.

-#Sent from either RIDE or interpreter
+##Sent from either RIDE or an interpreter
 <a name=SetLineAttributes></a>
 ```json
 ["SetLineAttributes",{"win":123,"lineAttributes":...}]